-Information and Communication Technologies (ICTs) are transforming the educational experience by affecting education in many ways (O'Donoghue et al 2003).
-Therefore, the use of technology in the learning and teaching process is spreading widely at all levels of education both in developing and developed countries.
-The ease of access to education provided by ICTs makes it a viable option to provide better education to people who may have been otherwise deprived from such opportunities (Casal, 2007).
-For developing countries in particular, better access to education provided by e-learning constructed an important means to achieve socio-economic development and fight poverty (Khan and Williams, 2006).
+The advancement of technology has led to changing the educational experience by effecting education in many ways [7].
+The use of technology in the learning and teaching process is spreading widely at all levels of education both in developing and developed countries.
+The ease of access to education makes it a viable option to provide better education to people who may have been otherwise deprived from such opportunities [3].
+For developing countries in particular, better access to education through e-learning provided an important means to achieve socio-economic development.

-E-learning refers to the use of information and communication technologies (ICTs) to enhance and/or support learning in tertiary education.
+E-learning refers to the use of electronic applications and processes technologies to transfer skills and knowledge in tertiary education.
+Web-based learning, computer-based learning, virtual classrooms and digital collaboration are examples of E-learning applications and processes that are used to deliver the content via the Internet, intranet/extranet, audio or video tape, satellite TV, and CD-ROM [7].
 Such use of technology varies from implementing tools that facilitate information delivery to offering online degrees.
-The importance of e-learning for development has paved the way for starting many programs at all levels of education in a number of developing countries both at school and higher education levels.
-E-learning projects at universities in particular take different forms where some programs are being offered totally online while other programs are offered as 'blended learning' programs in which face to face instruction is combined with the use of ICTs to deliver courses (Bliuc et al, 2007).
-However, experience shows that implementing e-learning programs is still facing a number of problems such as performance levels, student's level of IT skills, cost and IT access especially in developing countries, questioning the benefits gained by students, role of lecturers, information ownership, availability of resources (technology and information), social inequalities and the actual benefits of accessing education online (O'Donoghue et al 2003).
+The importance of elearning for development has paved the way for starting many programs at all levels of education in a number of developing countries both at school and higher education levels.
+E-learning projects at universities in particular take different forms where some programs are being offered totally online while other programs are offered as 'blended learning' programs in which face to face instruction is combined with the use of electronic applications to deliver courses [19].
+However, experience shows that implementing e-learning programs is still facing a number of challenges such as performance levels, cost and technology access especially in developing countries, questioning the benefits gained by students, role of lecturers, information ownership, availability of resources (technology and information), social inequalities and the actual benefits of accessing education online [14].